dat-ecosystem-archive/DEPs/proposals/0001-dep-process.md

 DEPs should have a type:

 * **Standard** for technical changes to the protocol, on-disk formats, or public APIs.
-These are intented to be *proscriptive*, and to clearly delineate which features and behaviors are mandatory or optional.
+These are intended to be *proscriptive*, and to clearly delineate which features and behaviors are mandatory or optional.
 * **Process** for formalizing community processes or other (technical or non-technical) decisions.
 For example, a security vulnerability reporting